ConsumerDataStandardsAustralia/standards/swagger-gen/cds_energy.md

 `GET /energy/accounts/{accountId}/concessions`

-Obtain the details of any concessions or hardship arrangements applied to a specific energy account
+Obtain the details of any concessions or arrangements applied to a specific energy account

 ###Endpoint Version
 |   |  |